 “It’s patients like that that show why you need to find more [treatments],” Paulson said.

 Back in the Greenberg Lab, Schmitt looked for different versions of the cancer-targeting receptor used in this trial.
 What he was searching for were T-cell receptors that could recognize WT1 processed with a variety of cell machineries.
-All told, he estimates, he has synthesized and tested about 40 different T-cell receptors for their leukemia-killing abilities in lab dishes, and he’s found some that show promise.

-Susan Keown, a staff writer at Fred Hutchinson Cancer Research Center, has written about health and research topics for a variety of research institutions, including the National Institutes of Health and the Centers for Disease Control and Prevention.
-Reach her at firstname.lastname@example.org or on Twitter @sejkeown.
+Susan Keown was a staff editor and writer at Fred Hutchinson Cancer Center from 2014-2022 who has written about health and research topics for a variety of research institutions.
+Find her on Twitter @sejkeown.

 Are you interested in reprinting or republishing this story?
 Be our guest!
 We want to help connect people with the information they need.
 We just ask that you link back to the original article, preserve the author’s byline and refrain from making edits that alter the original context.
 Questions?
 Email us at firstname.lastname@example.org